The Day of the Locust: Plot summary

 Between his work at the studio and his introduction to Faye's friends, Tod interacts with numerous Hollywood hangers-on.
 Characters like Abe Kusich, the dwarf; Claude Estee, the successful screenwriter; and Earle Shoop, the fake California cowboy, all of whom have difficulty changing their personas from the characters they play to who they are.
 As a result, there is a clear sense of acting and fakery that spills beyond the confines of Hollywood studios and into the streets of Los Angeles.

 Shortly after moving into a neighborhood in the valley, Tod befriends Homer Simpson, a simple-minded bookkeeper from Iowa who moved to California for health reasons.
 Homer Simpson's "unruly hands" operate independently from his body, and their movements are often mechanical.
 "They demanded special attention, had always demanded it."
 When Homer attempts to escape California he is distracted not only by the crowd but his inability to leave the street despite Tod's help and insistent encouragement.
-A neighbor's son, the child actor Adore Loomis finds Homer and torments him until Homer violently lashes out against the boy.
+A neighbor's son, the child actor Adore Loomis, finds Homer and torments him until Homer violently lashes out against the boy.
 The novel's climactic riot ensues and the chaos surrounding the latest Hollywood premiere turns violent outside Mr. Khan's Pleasure Dome.
 Tod vividly revises "The Burning of Los Angeles" in his mind, while being pushed around in the human waves of the riot.
 The final scene plays out, uninterrupted.
-The conclusion of the novel can be read as a moment of enlightenment and mental clarity for the artist, or a complete "mental breakdown" and Tod's "incorporation into the mechanized, modern world of Los Angeles."
+The conclusion of the novel can be read as a moment of epiphany and mental clarity for the artist, or a complete "mental breakdown" and Tod's "incorporation into the mechanized, modern world of Los Angeles."